 Sanvello is a product that teaches coping skills and engages users in practices and exercises to better manage stress as well as symptoms of anxiety and depression.
-Through the COVID-19 crisis, Sanvello is offering its premium tools free of charge.
-At this time, there is no contract and individuals can sign up for an account free of charge.
+The Sanvello app has basic tools for free, and premium services for an additional cost.
 Learn more here.

 Need spiritual care to manage stress with a faith-based approach?
 UW Medicine’s chaplains are trained to serve the spiritual needs of our diverse community.
 The Department of Spiritual Care at Harborview Medical Center and UW Medical Center offers culturally sensitive emotional and spiritual support to staff, regardless of religious, faith, or spiritual tradition.

 The UWRL endeavors to bring the UW community into connection with one another through programming that normalizes the wide-ranging experiences of hardship, failures, and setbacks our community members face through the cultivation of kindness, compassion, and gratitude toward each other and ourselves.